OpenTechSchool/blog.opentechschool.org/_posts/2013-06-17-this-weekend-has-been-a-blast.md

 ![Hamifal, Tel Aviv](/assets/content/2013-06-17-weekend/telaviv.jpg)

 Tel Aviv has been jumpstarted by our great core member, Ben, in just about a week.
-The city in Isreal, one of our few locations with an actual coastline, kicked off with an Introduction to programming with Python.
-“I wish I could learn this way every weekend,” one participant commented.
+The city in Isreal, our first chapter in Asia, kicked off with an *Introduction to programming with Python.*  “I wish I could learn this way every weekend,” one participant commented.